manku0006/herb.github.io/README.md

     },
     {
         "id": 1,
-        "name": "Ginger",
+        "Name": "Ginger",
-        "scientificName": "Zingiber officinale",
+        "ScientificName": "Zingiber officinale",
-        "image": "/static/images/ginger.png",
+        "Image": "/static/images/ginger.png",
-        "description": "Ginger is a flowering plant with a spicy, aromatic rhizome used fresh, dried, or powdered.
-It's one of the healthiest spices on Earth.", "uses": [
+        "Description": "Ginger is a flowering plant with a spicy, aromatic rhizome used fresh, dried, or powdered.
+It's one of the healthiest spices on Earth.", "Uses": [
             "Relieves nausea and motion sickness",
             "Reduces muscle pain and soreness",
             "Anti-inflammatory effects",